bashybaranaba/foliohouse/README.md

 The platfrom gives dataset creators the ability to control who can view, access, load and use their datasets
 ### Dataset Loader
 The dataset loader downloads and prepares datasets for inspection and ML model evaluation and training in a standard format.

+## Key Technologied Used
+#### Next js
+A popular open-source framework for building server-rendered React applications that enables developers to build highly performant and scalable web applications by providing a set of powerful features and optimizations out-of-the-box.
+#### Filecoin VM
+A runtime environment for smart contracts  on the Filecoin network that brings user programmability to Filecoin, unleashing the enormous potential of an open data economy.
+#### Web3 Storage
+A service that stores data redundantly across multiple Filecoin miners and the public IPFS network, provides information about where the data is stored, and retrieves data by CID.

 ## Next Steps